Microsoft · AZ-204

 Beyond immediate salary impact, AZ-204 serves as a prerequisite stepping stone to the AZ-400: DevOps Engineer Expert certification and creates pathways into specialized areas including Azure AI engineering and IoT solution development.
 Microsoft's annual free renewal model means the credential stays current without additional exam fees, and pairing it with deployed GitHub portfolio projects and Microsoft Applied Skills credentials significantly strengthens a candidate's profile for senior roles and technical interviews.

-1. A mobile app sends processing requests to a backend service.
-The messaging solution must support First-In, First-Out (FIFO) ordering and must be able to store up to 70 GB of messages if the backend is down.
-The solution must also be cost-effective.
-A developer suggests using an Azure Storage Queue and an Azure Function trigger.
+Preview — answers shown1.
+A mobile application sends processing requests to a backend service.
+The solution must support FIFO ordering and store up to 70 GB of messages.
+A developer proposes using an Azure Storage Queue and a custom background service running on an Azure VM to process the messages.
 Does this solution meet all the requirements?

 Explanation